MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/msiexe/the-app-certification-process.md

 ### Bundleware check

-- This test checks if your app is attempting to install any additional apps that may not be related to the core purpose of your app.
+- This test checks if your app is attempting to install any additional third party apps that may not be related to the core purpose of your app.

 ### Dependency on non-Microsoft drivers/ NT services

 - This test will check to see if your app has a dependency on any type of non-Microsoft drivers or NT services.
 You are required to disclose such dependency in Partner Center during app submission.

+### Privacy policy
+- Include a valid privacy policy URL if your app requires one; for example, if your app accesses any kind of personal information in any way or is otherwise required by law.
+To help determine if your app requires a privacy policy, review the [App Developer Agreement](/legal/windows/agreements/app-developer-agreement) and the [Microsoft Store Policies](/legal/windows/agreements/store-policies#105-personal-information)

 ### Additional tests